Vigils for Peace: Participants

-at the Technical University of Berlin administered a survey of vigil participants.
+at Technische Universität Berlin administered a survey of vigil participants.
 They reported that their survey showed that participants were younger, better educated, and more active on the Internet than the average member of the German public.
 38% of participants identified themselves more with the left, although a greater percentage, 39%, rejected the left-right political schema entirely.
 In terms of voting orientation in the 2013 Bundestag elections, participants displayed overproportional votes for The Left, the Pirate Party, and the Alternative for Germany party.
 A third of participants did not vote or did not enter valid ballots.

 Reception

 Some members of the Left Party, including Andrej Hunko, Heike Hänsel, Sabine Leidig, and Volker Külow, have argued that solidarity with the vigils is worthwhile.
 However, on 25 and 26 May, the official federal party organ distanced itself from the vigils, arguing that the claimed participation of "right-wing populists, nationalists, conspiracy theorists, and anti-Semites" can serve to make Third Position strategies "socially acceptable".